daftyw/devstack-beginner/README.md

 - Download and install [Vagrant](https://www.vagrantup.com)
 - Clone the folder
+- Check your private IP configuration in hosts file
 - At the folder you just cloned, run start vagrant

 			vagrant up